ucsd-ets/datahub-docker-stack/Documentation/actions.md

 # DataHub Docker Stack: GitHub Actions

-The images are built and pushed to [our organization at DockerHub](https://hub.docker.com/orgs/ucsdets/members) through GitHub Actions.
+The images used to be built and pushed to [our organization at DockerHub](https://hub.docker.com/orgs/ucsdets/members) through GitHub Actions, but are now published as packages within this repo instead.
 We also use GitHub Actions for testing and pushing our stable images to production.
 [You may also check out scripts.md](/Documentation/scripts.md) for a more indepth look at the Python code underlying these actions.

 We have four actions that we use to develop, test, and deploy our Docker Stack.